 - Information on any public assistance you may be receiving, or received in the past, for your child from the Department of Health and Human Services (DHHS);

 - Information about your income for this year and the last year; and

 - Any childcare expenses you have, and cost of health insurance for each child.

 Step 2: Fill Out the Court Forms

-The list of court forms to start a family matters case can be found below.
-Electronic versions of the forms are available on the Court Forms page.
+Court forms to start a family matters case can be downloaded below.
 Paper forms are available from any district court clerk’s office, except for the Family Matters Summons and Preliminary Injunction form (Summons).
 The Summons must be obtained from the clerk’s office for a small fee.

 - Complaint for: